SickRickX2/appunti/CyberSec/3 Authentication.md

 >A national electronic identity (eID) card can serve the same purposes as other national ID cards.
 Human-readable data printed on its surface.
 >Can provide stronger proof of identity and be used in a wider variety of applications.

-### Password Authenticated Connection Establishment (PACE)
+#### Password Authenticated Connection Establishment (PACE)
 Ensures that contacless RF chip in the eID card cannot be read without explicit access control.
-For online applications, either
+For online applications,  access is established by the user entering the six-digit PIN.
+For offline applications, either the MRZ printed on the back of the card or the six-digit card access number (CAN) printed on the front is used.